Großer Zapfenstreich: History

 The Zapfenstreich originated in the military as a sign of the end of daily activities in both field and garrison.
 The term was mentioned for the first time in 1596.
 The Saxon major Hans von Fleming described this military custom for the first time in detail in his book Der vollkommene deutsche Soldat (The Perfect German Soldier, 1726).
 The Zapfenstreich was a trumpet signal to end the selling of liquor in the military quarters and to prepare for lights out.
 To underline that order, the sergeant major walked across the military camp and struck the taps of the casks with a stick.
 The word Zapfenstreich ("tap strike") is similar to the Dutch "tap toe", from which the English word tattoo comes.
 Like the tattoo military ceremony, the Zapfenstreich signifies completion of the day's work.

 Brück & Sohn postcard depicting the ceremony in the German Empire.

 In 1813 the Prussian king Friedrich Wilhelm III witnessed the evening ceremony of the Russian army after the battle of Großgörschen near Berlin.
-He was deeply impressed by the religious parts of the ceremony, especially a choral version of the Lord's Prayer.
+He was deeply impressed by the religious parts of the ceremony, especially the hymn How Glorious Our Lord composed by the Russian Royal musician Dmitry Bortniansky and a uniquely Russian tattoo march.
 The king ordered that a similar ritual be incorporated in the Prussian Zapfenstreich.
-In 1838, a Zapfenstreich in nearly its present form was prepared by Wilhelm Wieprecht, director of music of the music corps of the Prussian Guard Corps, who arranged a great ("monstre") outdoor concert for the king and his guest, Tsar Nicholas I of Russia, in Potsdam.
-On 12 May over 1,000 musicians performed the Prussian tattoo signals, a newly composed tattoo march, and the evening hymn "'" ("I pray to the power of love"), composed by the Russian Royal musician Dmitry Bortniansky with text by Gerhard Tersteegen.
+In 1838, a Zapfenstreich in nearly its present form was prepared by Wilhelm Wieprecht, director of music of the bands of the Prussian Guard Corps, who arranged a great ("monstre") outdoor concert for the king and his guest, Tsar Nicholas I of Russia, in Potsdam.
+On 12 May over 1,000 musicians performed the newly rearranged Russian tattoo signals for a corps of drums, the rearranged Russian tattoo march, a newly composed set of cavalry tattoo signals, and the Russian church hymn, now retitled into German as "'" ("I pray to the power of love"), with newly commissioned text by Gerhard Tersteegen.
 After the founding of the German Reich in 1871, the emperor's hymn Heil Dir im Siegerkranz became part of the Zapfenstreich, but only when the emperor was present at the ceremony.
 Following the German Revolution the new national anthem, the "Deutschlandlied" by Hoffmann von Fallersleben, replaced the old imperial hymn in 1922.